chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_aws.rst

       $ sudo mount /dev/mapper/chef-data /var/opt/opscode/drbd/data

 #.
 Proceed with the installation as normal.
 #.
-Run the one of the following commands on all nodes:
+Run one of the following commands on all nodes:

    .. code-block:: bash